Appraisals of art, antiques, sterling silver, and other household contents for:

 The valuation of an item requires determining the most appropriate marketplace in which the item is traded, then assessing the condition, quality, rarity, desirability, etc. of the item within that marketplace.

-The most common types of values are Retail Replacement Value (for insurance appraisals), Fair Market Value, (the “auction value” generally used by the IRS), and Marketable Cash Value (frequently used in dividing up assets in the case of divorce).
+The most common types of values are Retail Replacement Value (for insurance appraisals), Fair Market Value, (the “auction value” generally used by the IRS and also known as the resale value), and Marketable Cash Value (frequently used in dividing up assets in the case of divorce).

 The appraisal report will include property descriptions, photographs, and values in a bound document.
 The level of detail in the descriptions and number of photographs included can be customized to suit the client’s needs and the purpose of the report.